We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Loss of use coverage

-One more type of optional car insurance coverage popular among drivers in Ottawa is accident forgiveness.
-Accident forgiveness is additional coverage that can be added to your car insurance policy as an endorsement to protect your driving record and help prevent your insurance premium from increasing if you have an at-fault accident claim.
-Note: coverage and eligibility vary by province.
+One more type of optional car insurance coverage popular among Ottawa drivers is accident forgiveness.
+Accident forgiveness is additional coverage that can be added to your car insurance policy as an endorsement to protect your driving record and to help prevent your insurance premium from increasing if you have an at-fault accident claim.

 Let us be your resource for all things car insurance